Just another WordPress site

 Now I don’t know what any of these creatures look like, actually: I have a very poor visual memory and I drew them from memory.
 What I do know, though, is that things look very very different depending on the standpoint of the observer, both literally and figuratively.
 To paraphrase Proust, the truest journey is not to see 100 places with one pair of eyes, but to see one place with 100 pair of eyes.

-Posted by admin on February 7, 2011 in Social Issues with No Comments
+Posted by admin on February 7, 2011 in Paintings and Poems with No Comments

 Posted by admin on February 5, 2011 in Random Ideas with No Comments